-Our general surgeons treat a broad spectrum of abdominal and gastrointestinal problems requiring surgical intervention.
+Our surgeons treat a broad spectrum of abdominal and gastrointestinal problems requiring surgical intervention.
 Not only do they perform conventional "open" operations, they have expertise in minimally invasive laparoscopic surgery for the treatment of different forms of gastrointestinal disease, including laparoscopic surgery to treat obesity.

-In addition, our general surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease (GERD).
+In addition, our surgeons use the latest technology to treat surgical diseases, such as the LINX Reflux Management System, a new device implanted in a minimally invasive laparoscopic procedure to treat gastroesophageal reflux disease (GERD).
 They are the first on Long Island to use the NeuRx Diaphgram Pacing System, also implanted in a minimally invasive laparoscopic procedure, to aid breathing and extend life for ALS patients.

 The Division’s faculty have been selected for inclusion in the Castle Connolly Guides Top Doctors: New York Metro Area and America's Top Doctors, as well as in the Consumers' Research Council of America Guide to America's Top Surgeons.

 Our Bariatric and Metabolic Weight Loss Center is the only one of its kind in Suffolk County, offering a multidisciplinary evaluation within the center and comprehensive treatment service to individuals seeking weight loss with or without surgery.
 The center provides an individualized approach to weight loss and the management of metabolic disease.
 We offer a full range of surgical options for patients, including minimally invasive surgery requiring only a single small incision and endoscopic treatment options.